Mr0o/PegglePy/README.md

 - To enable a perfomance hack (speedHack), press 8
 - to show the timer values on all the pegs, press 9 (must have debug enabled)
 - To enable slow motion (cap framerate to 30), press 0
-- To enable and disable the C implementation of the physics, press R (this will have no effect if the flag '--no-cphysics' is used when starting the game)
 - To test the zoom feature, press X (Will zoom in on the ball, unless there is one last orange peg, then it will zoom in on the peg)

-### Additional notes
-- There is some C code in the c_src folder, I am working on some C implementations of the physics calculations to improve performance
-- In the config.py there is a useCPhysics variable, this can be set to True to use the C code or False to use the python code.
-By default it is set to True.
-- The C code is using ctypes and currently does seem to have an increased overhead, so it can actually be slower than the python code.
-But in most cases it makes almost no difference.
-(Hopefully this will lead to some performance improvements in the future)

 ### Command line arguements
 -  You may pass the arguement '-h' or '--help' to see a list of all the command line arguements